aer0ss/aerofs/golang/gockerize/README.md

     gockerize <image> <package> [<source> [<mapping> [<Dockerfile>]]]

-The default use case is to call the build script from the root directory of the package being built, with any dependencies vendored in and the Dockerfile at the root of the package.
+The default use case is to call the script from the root directory of the package being built, with any dependencies vendored in and the Dockerfile at the root of the package.

+#### Arguments

+The `image` argument determines the name of the resulting Docker image.

+The `package` argument is the fully qualified name of the package being built.

-The `<source>` can be changed to easily include non-vendored dependencies into the build context.
+The `source` argument can be used to easily include non-vendored dependencies into the build context.
 For instance, given the following hierarchy:

     src/
         acme.com/
             common/
             foo/

-Where `foo` is the service to be built and common is a package it depends on.
+Where `foo` is the service to be built and `common` is a package it depends on.

 The following command can be used, from `src/acme.com/foo` :

-    build.sh <foo> acme.com/foo ..
+    gockerize foo acme.com/foo ..

-This will result in all of `src/acme.com` being used as build context, under `$GOPATH/src/acme.com`
+This will result in all of `src/acme.com` being used as build context, under `$GOPATH/src/acme.com`.

-Similarly, `<mapping>` can be changed from its default value to accommodate source layouts that deviate from golang's conventions and `<Dockerfile>` can point to a Dockerfile at a non-default location, including outside of the build context.
+Similarly, `mapping` can be changed from its default value to accommodate source layouts that deviate from golang's conventions and `Dockerfile` can point to a Dockerfile at a non-default location, including outside of the Docker build context.

 The contents of the `GOARGS` environment variable are passed to the go build command inside the container.
 Among other things, this makes it easy to use custom build tags.

+#### Dockerfile

+A typical Dockerfile may look like:

+    FROM scratch
+    ADD bin/foo /foo
+    EXPOSE 12345
+    ENTRYPOINT [ "/foo" ]

+The Docker image is built within a temporary container and its build context is limited to the content of `GOPATH` on that container, hence the reference to `bin/foo` which is the location of the binary produced by compiling package `acme.com/foo`.

 Dependency resolution
 ---------------------